madkom/docker-registry-client/Readme.md

 PHP Client for [Docker Registry](https://docs.docker.com/registry/spec/api/).

-For now it only contains possibility to retrieve image tags.
-Feel free to add more `request types`.
+You can find all possible action under `Madkom\DockerRegistryApi\Request`.
+Feel free to add new ones.

 ### Usage
 Check `usage` catalog for usage examples.